Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 • What are the main differences between MS Teams and Zoom,

-• The value they both offer,
+• The value both apps offer,

 • Their main features and benefits, and